 What are my secrets?
 I have three of them, and they are all about minimizing.

 And that’s it!
-Three easy steps to getting out the door in 20 minutes flat.
+Three easy steps to speed up your morning routine and get out the door in 20 minutes flat.

-What are your get ready-quick-tricks?
+What are your tips to speed up your morning routine?
 I’d love to hear them!
-Let me know below!
+Let me know below?